Minefix/MineFix-MC2MTConvertScript/README.md

 - [x] Transfer nodes
 - [x] Transfer items
 - [x] Transfer objects
-- [?]
-Extract and convert GUI images
+- [ ] Extract and convert GUI images
-- [?]
-Extract and convert special images
+- [ ] Extract and convert special images
-- [?]
-Remove any invalid iCCP chunks - May or may not be nessesary?
+- [ ] Remove any invalid iCCP chunks - May or may not be nessesary?
-- [ ] Move files to correct texture directory
+- [x] Move files to correct texture directory
-- [ ] Clean up
+- [x] Clean up

 Sounds will be handled later.

+* Note: tqdm is required to use progress bars.